Restorative Justice in Heritage Studies & Archaeology

 Nedra K. Lee, PhD, Department of Anthropology, University of Massachusetts (profile link)

-Richard Paul Benjamin, PhD, International Slavery Museum and University of Liverpool (profile link)
+Richard Paul Benjamin, PhD, University of Liverpool and International Slavery Museum (profile link)

 Christopher C. Fennell, PhD, Department of Anthropology, University of Illinois, Urbana-Champaign (profile link)